MERNCraft/Nail-It/docs/md/30-Hitting-More-Than-Once.md

 * The question will be cleared from the Terminal
 * A new, shorter version of the nail will be drawn
 * The debugger will jump back to the beginning of the `while` loop

-The debugger will stop showing any variables, because `readline-sync` has taken control.

 8. Activate Step Over three more times.
 The debugger will step back into the `while` loop, because `length` is `9` and non-zero numbers are truthy.
 But on the third step, the debugger will stop showing which line is about to be executed and it will stop showing any variables.